DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-01-10-sharing-information-securely-with-ESFA-and-accredited-providers.md

 We made the decision to not use Galaxkey for the following reasons:

 - doing so would require users to manually send the information, instead of it being automated into the service.
 This does present the opportunity that information is sent to the wrong user, which although unlikely is possible.
 - galaxkey is not well liked by users.
-We understand that this is one of the reasons why the ECF team requested a new journey for their users to request TRNs that didn’t involve users having to submit information via Galaxkey.
+We understand that this is one of the reasons why the early careers framework (ECF) team requested a new journey for their users to request TRNs that didn’t involve users having to submit information via Galaxkey.
+- to receive emails via galaxkey users would need to create an account and log into a workspace.
 - the information being sent to accredited providers is information that they should already have, as the process is designed to enable them to cross-reference our data with their records to enable them to assure the claims.
 - we do not send any personal information to the ESFA.